Try Hydroponic Lettuce - for less than the Farm Market!

 What happens if I don't splash twice a day?

 To be honest, I usually only splash once a day.
 But the plants won't grow as well if you miss oxygenating the water too often.
 If you forget long enough, they'll die of neglect.
 How long depends on what you're growing, the plants' size, how much they're drinking, the temperature - it's hard to generalize.
 But when you're caring for them every day, you'll know long they can go without adding water.

 A bright windowsill will work, if it gets some direct sun every day.
 This summercrisp lettuce variety can take the heat on a sunlit windowsill, though some of the bonus lettuce seeds or brassicas might find it too warm if the windowsill gets above 80°F (27C).
 An east-facing or southeast-facing window is cooler, if you have a choice.

 I use a 23W 6500K daylight bulb in a clamp lamp over 4 lettuce splashers.
 That's about the limit for a 23W lightbulb, but the 4 splashers (8 summercrisp lettuce plants) grow very well.
 A 14W daylight bulb should work for 1 or 2 splashers.

 How much would that add to my electric bill?

 Running a 23W light bulb for 12 hours a day costs about 32 cents a week at 15 cents per kWh - my local rates.
-Lettuce typically lives about 12 weeks, and produces a harvest for 8 weeks, for a total electric bill of less than $4 for 8 weeks of lettuce.
+That's enough light for up to 4 splashers - 8 lettuce plants.
+Lettuce typically lives at least 12 weeks, and is harvestable after 4 weeks.
+That comes to a total electric bill of less than $4 for 8 weeks of fresh-picked lettuce.
 A 14W light bulb would cost less than $3.
 See Is Growing Vegetables Indoors Cost-Effective?